An Adaptive Parameter-free and Projection-free Restarting Level Set Method for Constrained Convex Optimization Under the Error Bound Condition: First Order Subroutines

 iterations where $\tilde K$, $\tilde D$, and $n^{\mathtt{fom}}$ are respectively defined in \eqref{eq:tildeK}, \eqref{eq:Dtilde}, and \eqref{eq:peritercost}.

-It is easy to verify that the SGD algorithm requires $m+1$ subgradient and function evaluations (one function evaluation for each function in $\Pc(\bx;r)$).
-Hence, expression \eqref{eq:1} indicates that the total number of subgradient computations required in Algorithm~\ref{algo:RestartingLS} is
+It is easy to verify that the subgradient algorithm requires $m+1$ subgradients and function evaluations (one function evaluation for each function in $\Pc(\bx;r)$).
+Hence, the expression \eqref{eq:1} indicates that the total number of subgradient computations required in Algorithm~\ref{algo:RestartingLS} is